Eugenics is a set of beliefs and practices that aims at improving the genetic quality of the human population.

 Mind control, now there's a concept guaranteed to frighten almost every rational being.
 The concept of brainwashing has been around since the 1950s.
 The concept of deprogramming a person back to quote "Normal" unquote is more recent.
 The fear is that future advances in technology will make brainwashing easier and more efficient.

 There are also zillions of science fiction stories about alien parasites that burrow into a victim's body and take over control of their brain.
-Examples include the neural parasite from ST:TNG Conspiracy, The Invisibles from The Outer Limits, the slug from The Hidden, the energy being from Kronos, and Robert Heinlein's The Puppet Masters.

 The movie Invaders from Mars used a less efficient technique, they surgically emplanted mind-control crystals into Earthlings to transform them into brainwashed agents.
 A similar technique was used in the movie Uchū Daisensō (Battle in Outer Space) to mind-control Dr. Ahmed.